aneldev/dyna-ts-module-boilerplate/README.md

 In the universal application we import the _conditional references_ with the `universalImport()` like [this](https://github.com/aneldev/dyna-queue-handler/blob/master/src/DynaQueueHandler.ts#L30).

-# Disable imports from bundle

-**Note: this is experimental**

-This excludes built deps that are imported conditionally in this module.
-This helps user's wepback to do not import them but the ES6 will import them when are needed only.

-Define the package names under `"package.json".dyna.disableImportsFromBundles`

 # Others

 ## Link your modules easily